beautifularea/beautifularea.github.io/about.md

 layout: page
 title: About
 ---
-关于@ You have a nice day. ♥
+You have a nice day. ♥
 <br/>
-coming soon....

 <ul class="posts">
   <li>